 All coaches are volunteers that have received training in leadership, problem solving, communication and behaviour management.
 Volunteers are experienced and knowledgeable in soccer and are also caring, creative, dedicated and enthusiastic individuals.

-- Participants are provided a jersey, shorts, socks, and a certificate at the end of the session.
+- Participants are provided a jersey and a certificate at the end of the session.

 - Participants must wear appropriate footwear (running shoes or soccer cleats) and are encouraged to wear shin pads to every session.